 Scope

 The LHC Run 1 operation period has shown that protection of the insertion regions (IRs) is a key asset for the machine performance: the available aperture, to be protected in all operational phases, determines the collimation hierarchy.
-The present tertiary collimators (TCTP, Target Collimator Tertiary with Pickup) are made of Tungsten effectively the element downstream but not against high beam losses.
-Setting margins are added to the collimator hierarchy to minimise the risk of exposure of TCTP to beam losses.
-A improved robustness would allow the * performance of the LHC, in particular for the HL optics baseline (ATS) that features an unfavourable phase between dump kickers and triplet magnets
+The present tertiary collimators (TCTP, Target Collimator Tertiary with Pickup) are made of a Tungsten Heavy Alloy (Inermet 180) [1].
+They protect effectively the elements downstream but are not robust against high beam losses.
+Setting margins are added to the collimator hierarchy to minimise the risk of exposure of TCTP to beam losses in case of fast failures.
+A design with improved robustness would allow reducing these margins and, as a result, pushing further the * performance of the LHC, in particular for the HL optics baseline (ATS) that features an unfavourable phase between dump kickers and triplet magnets.

-In addition, the HL-LHC updated IR layouts puts additional aperture constraints []: tertiary collimators to protect Q4 and Q5, the present layout TCTP collimators horizontal and verticalprotect the triplet.
-The present baseline under study a pair of in front of the Q5. studies are addressing (1) the need for additional Q4 protection and (2) the need to keep at the present locations in case additional are added upstream.
+In addition, the HL-LHC updated IR layouts puts additional aperture constraints [2, 3]: up to 4 more tertiary collimators might be required in IR1/5 to protect the Q4 and Q5 quadrupole magnets, in addition to those installed in the present layout (2 TCTP collimators – one horizontal and one vertical – protect the inner triplet).
+The present baseline under study includes a pair of new collimators in front of the Q5.
+On-going studies are addressing (1) the need for additional Q4 protection and (2) the need to keep tertiary collimators at the present locations in case additional tertiaries are added upstream.

-A new design of tertiary collimators, referred to as TCTPM (), is under study to address the new challenges.
-This design will be based materials to improve the collimator robustness while ensuring adequate absorption, adequate cleaning and protection of the elements downstream. he TCTPM design and material choice must take impedance constraints under consideration.
+A new design of tertiary collimators, referred to as TCTPM (Target Collimator Tertiary with Pick-up Metallic), is under study to address the new challenges.
+This design will be based use novel materials to improve the collimator robustness while ensuring adequate absorption, adequate cleaning and protection of the elements downstream.
+The TCTPM design and material choice must take impedance constraints under consideration to keep the collimator impedance under control.

 Even if less critical because of the larger * values, upgraded TCTP’s are considered also for IR2/8.